Common Names “Snow Leopard” (English)

 After the completion of our trip of Encountering Snow Leopard, we will return back to Besisahar by private 4WD Jeep.

 After this wonderful trip, you will drive back to Kathmandu from Besisahar

 Once you reach Kathmandu you will check-in at a nice hotel around the Thamel area.
 At the evening you can stroll around for souvenir shopping, drinks, and dinner.
 Walking around Thamel and nearby areas for shopping and self-exploring the narrow streets of this tourist hub is a good idea to spend your evening in Kathmandu.

 Your adventurous tour concludes today.
 It is time to bid farewell!
 Our company representative will meet you at your hotel and drop you at the airport according to your flight schedule for your return flight home.
 It is good to be at the airport at least 2 hours before your departure to complete the airport check-in on time.
 Tiger Encounter hopes to take you on another exciting wildlife safari in Nepal soon.

 Manang is located in the Himalayan region of the Western part of Nepal where the snow leopard encounter is done.
 To reach there you should travel from Kathmandu to Besisahar to Chame to Manang in 3 days with 6 to 8 hours a day.

 Best physical condition is required to trek in Nepal’s high altitude.
 Without some pre-trek training or a good level of basic fitness, it can be hard.
-We suggest running, walking, hiking on the hill, climbing stairs rather than elevators to prepare for the trek.
-Include swimming, rowing, biking in your daily base training.
+We suggest running, walking, hiking on the hill, and climbing stairs rather than elevators to prepare for the trek.
+Include swimming, rowing, and biking in your daily base training.